The Marataba Trails Lodge experience

 Spring (September, October) days start getting hotter, evenings and mornings could still be crisp but not as cold.
 A very slim chance of rain.

-Call us on to start planning your holiday to Marataba Mountain Lodge or take a look at our itineraries to Madikwe and the northwest
+Call us on 020 3993 5269 to start planning your holiday to Marataba Mountain Lodge or take a look at our itineraries to South Africa

 Marataba Mountain Lodge is a luxurious secluded retreat with just five eco suites offering guests peace and solitude, surrounded by breathtaking landscapes of the Marataba reserve, a Big Five wildlife reserve within the Marakele National Park.